Copyright © 2022

 2.1.
 Introducing Datasource Micrometer

-The Datasource Micrometer provides a Micrometer Tracing instrumentation for JDBC operations.
+The Datasource Micrometer provides Micrometer Observation API instrumentation for JDBC operations.

 Currently, this project provides two modules - core instrumentation and its Spring Boot Auto Configuration.

-If you are a Micrometer Tracing user but not using Spring Boot, you can directly use the datasource-micrometer module, which doesn’t have a dependency on Spring Framework.
+If you are a Micrometer user but not using Spring Boot, you can directly use the datasource-micrometer module, which doesn’t have a dependency on the Spring Framework.

 If you are a Spring Boot 3 user, then you can add the datasource-micrometer-spring-boot module to the classpath.
-Then, it automatically instruments the DataSource and provides a tracing capability on the JDBC operations.
+This will automatically instruments the DataSource and provide tracing capabilities for JDBC operations.

 The instrumentation implementation uses datasource-proxy to provide a proxy for JDBC operations.